Methods of Using Additional Public IP Addresses¶

 Additional IP Addresses via DHCP¶

 Some ISPs require additional IP addresses to be obtained via DHCP.
 This is not a good means of obtaining multiple public IP addresses, and must be avoided in any serious network.
-A business-class connection should not require this. pfSense is one of the few firewalls which can be used in any capacity with additional IP addresses from DHCP.
+A business-class connection should not require this. pfSense software is one of the few firewalls which can be used in any capacity with additional IP addresses from DHCP.
 This offers limited flexibility in what the firewall can do with these addresses, leaving only two feasible options.

 If the additional IP addresses from DHCP must be directly assigned to the systems that will use them, bridging is the only option.
 Use an OPT interface bridged with WAN for these systems, and the systems must be configured to obtain their addresses using DHCP.